tail-ed/tailed-ui/README.md

 # shadcn-custom

 Planned to be modified version of shadcn components that are easily importable and have slight more customization.
 Currently package contains a simple button which takes in a label property which sets the value of the value displayed on the button.
 Plan to add custom components to this package and allow them to be installed/copied into the system using ``` npx shadcn-custom``` and correctly configure it how shadcn works. ~~Plan on making this a private package but it is public for testing purposes.~~
 It was private but it is now public.
 Will probably rename it.
+Relies on packages like raddix-ui and tailwind which will also be installed.

 **Download the latest version as older versions are filled with bugs or don't work**